 The second paper, entitled “Efficient Processing of Shortest Path Queries in Evolving Graph Sequences”, by Chenghui Ren, Eric Lo, Ben Kao, Xinjie Zhu, Reynold Cheng, David W. Cheung, considers a timely topic related to the usage of graphs to represent data.
 It addresses the problem of answering shortest path queries on time evolving graph sequences.
 A rich state of art on efficient algorithms and data structures for evaluating distance-based queries and reachability queries on very large graphs is given.
 The authors provide the find-verify-fix (FVF) framework and discuss two solutions, the FVF-F based on flat clustering, and FVF-H based on hierarchical clustering.
 The paper presents an extension of a previous VLDB'11 paper by the authors.
 To validate the efficiency of their proposal, the authors evaluate the FVF framework on both real and synthetic databases for Evolving Graph Sequences (EGS).
 Three real EGS datasets are used: Internet, Flicker, and FBFriend, which are available at: http://socialnetworks.mpi-sws.org/datasets.html.

-The third paper, entitled “Inference Control of Open Relational Queries under Closed-World Semantics based on Theorem Proving”, by Joachim Biskup, Martin Bring and Michael Bulinski deals with the problem of privacy preserving in relational databases using inference control procedures performed by theorem provers.
+The third paper, entitled “Inference Control of Open Relational Queries under Closed-World Semantics based on Theorem Proving”, by Joachim Biskup, Martin Bring and Michael Bulinski deals with the problem of privacy preservation in relational databases using inference control procedures performed by theorem provers.
 The standard theorem provers are not efficient to deal with large databases, because of the large number of prover calls (among others).
 The authors propose some strategies to improve the performance of inference control, particularly by: 1) enhancing theorem proving by transformation of completeness sentences capturing the closed world assumption occurring as an input of the prover; 2) reducing the number of pertinent prover calls by a divide-and-conquer approach; 3) dedicated direct calculation of positions of candidate tuples which can be excluded from probing during the search for a most informative query answer that does not violate the confidentiality requirements.
-Complexity hardness study is given.
-Also, practical feasibility and scalability issues are described.
+Worst-case complexity, practical feasibility and scalability issues are described.

-The fourth paper, entitled “Distributed Snapshot Maintenance in Wide-Column NoSQL Databases Using Partitioned Incremental ETL Pipelines”, by Weiping Qu and Stefan Dessloch proposes the HBelt system which integrates HBase data store with a distributed, pipelined data integration engine (based on Kettle ETL engine) to deliver distributed snapshot maintenance for real-time analytics.
+The fourth paper, entitled “Distributed Snapshot Maintenance in Wide-Column NoSQL Databases Using Partitioned Incremental ETL Pipelines”, by Weiping Qu and Stefan Dessloch proposes the HBelt system which integrates the HBase data store with a distributed, pipelined data integration engine (based on Kettle ETL engine) to deliver distributed snapshot maintenance for real-time analytics.
 The paper addresses the issue of data freshness of the data buffered in HBase using incremental ETL flows.
 Two data parallelism techniques are used (data partitioning and data pipelining).
 A consistency model is defined for incoming queries for distributed snapshot maintenance.
 Intensive experiments are conducted to evaluate the performance of HBelt deployed on a 6-node cluster with a dataset of TPC-DS benchmark and to compare its efficiency against the sequential execution mode.
 The obtained results show that HBelt contributes in reducing the maintenance overhead and increasing the request throughput for real-time analytics in HBase.